gpsuscodewith/katas/templates/standard-template.md

 date: 11/19/2020
 env: portal|bash|powershell
 dependsOn:
-- If dependsOn is empty remove this line, otherwise each entry should be in the below format.
+- If dependsOn is empty remove dependsOn: also, otherwise each entry should be in the below format.
 - the-folder-name-of-the-kata-you-depend-on
 parameters:
 - stringParameter: some-config-file.js